AdobeDocs/analytics-platform.en/help/cca/faq.md

 ## Once I contact my Adobe Account Team with the desired information, how long does it take for the rekeyed dataset to become available?

 Live stitching is available approximately one week after Adobe enables Cross-Channel Analytics.
 Backfill availability depends on the amount of existing data.
-Small datasets (less than 1 million events per day) typically take a couple days, while large data sets (1 billion events per day) can take a week or more.
+Small datasets (less than 1 million events per day) typically take a couple days, while large datasets (1 billion events per day) can take a week or more.

 ## What is the difference between Cross-Device Analytics (a feature in traditional Analytics) and Cross-Channel Analytics?